raj007-star/COB-Python-Development/README.md

    ```
    file_path = 'D:\Open source\A-Z-Python-Projects\W\Word Occurrence Counter\sample.txt'
    ```
    - However, a single backslash is also used as an escape character in Python strings.
-So, if you write the path like this:
+So, To prevent this issue and ensure that the backslashes are treated as literal characters in the file path, you use double backslashes:
    ```
-   file_path = 'D:\Open source\A-Z-Python-Projects\W\Word Occurrence Counter\sample.txt'
+   file_path = 'D:\\Open source\\A-Z-Python-Projects\\W\\Word Occurrence Counter\\sample.txt'
    ```
    - Python interprets the backslashes as escape characters, and this could lead to unintended consequences.
 For example, '\W' would be interpreted as an escape sequence representing a non-printable character.